A Dull CGI Mess

 Dragon) is a superhero without a home.
 She came to Earth many years after her

-cousin, Superman did, and doesn’t feel much of a connection to that planet.
+cousin, Superman, did and doesn’t feel much of a connection to it.
 She

 grew up on a part of Krypton that survived the initial destruction of their